DryBarrier® FAQ

 -

-Can I install glue down flooring on top of DryBarrier subfloor?
+Can I install glue down flooring on top of DryBarrier®

 -

-Yes, it is important to acclimatize DryBarrier in the area of installation at a minimum temperature of 18°C/65°F for 24 hours.
+Yes, it is important to acclimatize DryBarrier® in the area of installation for a minimum of 24 hours.

 -